 Cultivating inner work over outer performance

-I made “Pen Pals” for my friends, each one looking and dressing just like them.
-I even invented a way for the doll to have curly hair, like mine.
+In fourth grade, I read an issue of "American Girl" that featured a DIY craft called "Pen Pals" — little dolls made by wrapping colorful embroidery thread around a pen.
+I started making them for my friends, designing each one to look just like them, complete with tiny outfits and beaded braids.
+I loved hunting for new thread colors and inventing variations, including a way to give the dolls curly hair, like mine.
 I added beads to braids, molded earmuffs with pipe cleaners, and designed mini fashion outfits.
 I innovated the craft beyond its predefined limits.

 I’ve always enjoyed being creative.
-Through my sound design skills and unwavering commitment to excellence, I’ve had a rewarding 13-year career in design.
+Through my sound design skills and unwavering commitment to excellence, I’ve had a rewarding 16-year career in design.
 My work has propelled startups and large companies, such as Johnson & Johnson and Martha Stewart.

 I have transformed company-wide design and product practices to deliver customer value and business impact.
 My contributions have even been coined “Holly Dust” by our CEO and various teams. ✨